Long Live Pitman's Shorthand banner text

 Flying Fingers Poster

-These are in the proportion 4:6 (1488x2232 px) and are the same as those in the origami booklets below.
+The strokes, vowels and short forms jpgs are the same as in the folded booklets below.

-Strokes & Vowels JPGs ZIP 530 KB Aug11 = 8 JPGs of all the strokes and vowels
+Strokes & Vowels JPGs ZIP 1 MB = 8 JPGs of all the strokes and vowels

-Short Forms JPGs ZIP 1.2 MB 19Feb11 = 16 JPGs of all the short forms
+Short Forms JPGs ZIP 3.5 MB = 16 JPGs of all the short forms

-120 Most Frequent Words JPGs ZIP 2.3 MB Jan11 = 16 JPGs of the list in frequency order (PDF is on Word Lists page)
+120 Most Frequent Words JPGs ZIP 6 MB = 16 JPGs of the list in frequency order (PDF is on Word Lists page)

 Ipod Touch screen showing JPGs of Pitman New Era Shorthand short forms Pitman's Shorthand JPG as desktop background

-Shorthand practice JPGs on an Ipod Touch.
-If you reduce their size to 25% (372x558px), they fit nicely on your screen desktop.
-Having them constantly before your eyes gets them firmly established in your visual memory, the only effort expended is glancing in their direction!
+Shorthand practice JPGs for phone or screen.
+Having them constantly before your eyes gets them firmly established in your visual memory, the only effort expended is glancing in their direction.

 Top of page

-These are small folded booklets of all the strokes, vowel and short forms 6.5x9.5cm/2½x4", to keep in your pocket or purse, to enable you to read and practice in spare moments when you are away from your study material.
-The PDF contains instructions, 4-page and 8-page versions.
+These are small booklets of all the strokes, vowel and short forms 6.5x9.5cm/2½x4", to keep in your pocket or purse, to enable you to read and practise in spare moments when you are away from your study material.

-There is also a blank ruled booklet page, so that you can produce your own pocket-sized reading material, copying out passages from your shorthand books or from the reading pages on this website.
-These can also be used for unobtrusive practice, going over the outlines with a hard pencil that makes virtually no mark.
+There are also empty ruled pages, so that you can produce your own pocket-sized reading material, copying out passages from your shorthand books.
+These can also be used for unobtrusive practice, going lightly over the outlines with a hard pencil that makes virtually no mark.

-The 120 Most Frequent Word List on the Word Lists page is also presented as origami booklets.
+The 120 Most Frequent Word List on the Word Lists page is also presented as folded booklets.

-Pitman's New Era Shorthand origami books – short forms, strokes & vowels
+Pitman's New Era Shorthand folded books – short forms, strokes & vowels

 Keep Calm Carry On Writing Pitman's Shorthand - Poster and Bookmark